 Set up the terminal for readline I/O and display the initial expanded value of prompt.
-Save the value of lhandler to use as a function to call when a complete line of input has been entered.
-The function takes the text of the line as an argument.
+Save the value of lhandler to use as a handler function to call when a complete line of input has been entered.
+The handler function receives the text of the line as an argument.
+As with readline(), the handler function should free the line when it it finished with it.